 (de Clérambault’s syndrome)

-In some cases, people who love obsessively may stalk their victims, become manipulative or even physically control the victims (e.g., food and money control).
-They may become unable to concentrate on anything else, which will obviously affect their social and professional lives.
+They may become unable to concentrate on anything else, which will negatively affect their social and professional lives.

 At the moment, obsessive love is not categorized under any specific mental diagnosis, but some suggest it must be considered a mental illness due to its disruptive nature.